timjogorman/RicherEventDescription/guidelines.md

 the door was open" evokes an act of someon opening it; "He walked through the open door" does not.
 In short:

-> An Attribute in an EVENT when its use implies actual occcurrences -- such as the events leading up to its own existence.
+> An Attribute is an EVENT when its use implies actual occurrences -- such as the events leading up to its own existence.

 The second kind of attribute that needs to be annotated as an EVENT are attributes that don't, themselves, pass this test, but which are clearly coreferential with those that do, or which could have SET/MEMBER relationships with those that do.